bxparks/AceTime/examples/MemoryBenchmark/README.md

     * STM32duino Boards 2.5.0
     * ESP32 Boards 2.0.9

+**v2.3-dev**
+* Implement 1-second resolution in ExtendedZoneProcessor.
+    * Increases flash usage by ~1kB on 8-bit processors, but only 0-100 bytes
+      on 32-bit processors.

 # Legend

 * [1] Delta flash and ram consumption for `ZoneSorterByName` and